techfolios/template-old/essays/Reflect-on-Coding-Standards.md

 for a programmer.
 Coding standards are rules you must follow to make your code look nice and organize.
 It just like writing essay, you must follow some rules.
-For example, you must have space in front of your new paragraph, or you must put period mark when you finish a sentence, etc. Also, it’s a good habit to follow the coding standards, because if you write a program without coding standards such as no space indent.
+For example, you must have space in front of your new paragraph, or you must put period mark when you finish a sentence, etc. Also, it’s a good habit to follow the coding standards, because if you write a program without coding standards, such as no space indent.
 After few years, if you look at you code again, maybe you will get so confuse and don’t know what did you write.

 Here is an example: